-Target interview counts for CAPI and CATI were based on the 2018 DANE statistics noted above.23 Although the DANE definition of business size differs from the definition used in this study, the information was still considered sufficient to guide the proportion of micro and small informal businesses in the sample.
+Target interview counts for CAPI and CATI were based on the 2018 DANE National Household Survey and and DANE's 2016 survey of micro businesses that focused on businesses with 1 to 9 employees.
+The household study showed that 60 percent of person employment was informal and the survey of businesses provided the distribution of businesses by department in Colombia.23 Although the DANE definition differs from the definition used in this study, the information was still considered sufficient to guide the proportion of micro and small informal businesses in the sample.